-After 120 years of operation—48 years in this location—the Print Shop is my hands-down, hands-on museum/gallery of choice; the inspiration of my fantasy of owning a piece by Reginald Marsh, Jean Marin, Martin Lewis (pictured), George Bellows, Thomas Hart Benton, the photographer Margaret Bourke White, or others, more affordable, from an endless list of ‘well-knowns’.
-I love mid-twentieth century ‘industrial’ or ‘city’ art — be it print, photo or handwork.
+The Old Print Shop is my gallery/museum of choice, the inspiration for my fantasy of owning a print by Reginald Marsh, Jean Marin, Martin Lewis (pictured), George Bellows, Thomas Hart Benton, the photographer Margaret Bourke White, or by others more affordable, but less ‘well-known’.